puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

   	shell            => '/bin/bash',
   	uid              => '0',
 }

 {% endhighlight %}

 This block of code that describes a resource is called a **resource declaration**.
 It's a little abstract, but a nice portrait, don't you think?

 ### Resource Type
 Look at the first line of the resource declaration.
 The word you see before the curly brace is the **resource type**, in this case, `user`.
-Just as any individual cat or dog is a member of a species (*Felis catus* and *Canus lupis familiaris* to be precise) any instance of a resource must be a member of a **resource type**.
+Just as any individual cat or dog is a member of its species (*Felis catus* and *Canus lupis familiaris* to be precise) any instance of a resource must be a member of a **resource type**.
+Think of this type as a framework that defines the range of characteristics an individual resource can have.

-Though Puppet allows you to describe and manipulate a great variety of resource types, the following are some of the most common:
+Though Puppet allows you to describe and manipulate a great variety of resource types, there are some core resource types you will encounter most often:

 * `user` A user
+* `group` A user group
 * `file` A specific file
 * `package` A software package
 * `service` A running service
 * `cron` A scheduled cron job
+* `exec` An external command
+* `host` A host entry

 ### Resource Title
 After the resource type comes a curly brace and a single-quoted `title` of the resource: in your case, 'root'.
 (Be proud to have such a noble title!)
 Because the title of a resource is used to identify it, it must be unique.
 No two resources of the same type can share the same title.

 ### Attribute Value Pairs
 After the colon, comes a list of **attributes** and their corresponding **values**.
 Each line consists of an attribute name, a `=>` (hash rocket), a value, and a final comma.
-For example, `home => '/root',` means that your home is set to the directory `/root`.
+For example, the attribute value pair `home => '/root',` indicates that your home is set to the directory `/root`.

 ### Puppet DSL